swys/can-i-connect/README.md

 __Note__: If you want to bind to an ipv6 interface you need to wrap the address in quotes.

+##### Prometheus
+If you use the `--listen` argument to run in server mode, a prometheus server will automatically be started.
+The prometheus http server will be running completely seperate of the main applications API.
+It will use the same `ip address` that is passed in with the `--listen` argument and run on static port of `9100`.

+Metrics can be scraped from `<ip address>:9100/metrics`.
+For example if you passed in `--listen 0.0.0.0:8000` then promethus would listen on `0.0.0.0:9100`.

+##### Handlers
 When running in server mode, using `--listen`, it becomes an API.
 See below for the list of handlers that can be called, and all of the available options.

 ##### /health handler